 Here’s 10 things you can do that will get your Google Business Profile poor rankings, unverified, suspended, permanently removed, or worse.

 You likely already know the importance of having the NAP (name, address and phone number) correct in your Google Business Profile.
-I’ve changed the NAP acronym to DAPUNCH.
-This is due to the importance of the Google Business Profile description (D), URL (U), categories (C), and hours (H).
+I’ve changed the NAP acronym to APUNCH.
+This is due to the importance of the Google Business Profile destination URL (U), categories (C), and hours (H).
 Changing these items can result in a drop in rankings.

 It’s not really a penalty.